stepanskyvlad/Learning-Python/Unit_testing/README.md

     - Yield:
       - When the "yield" keyword is used the code after the yield is executed after the fixture goes out of scope.
       - The "yield" keyword is a replacement for the return keyword so any return values are also specified in the yield statement.
+    - Addfinalizer:
+      - With the addfinalizer method a teardown method is defined added via the request-context's addfinalizer method.
+      - Multiple finalization functions can be specified.
 ```python
 import pytest